 Tape speed is another area that is critical in how sound is processed through the record and playback heads.
 Controlling tape speed is a huge factor at the playback stage as any variance will cause specific effects like wow and flutter.
 Wow is a variation in pitch (caused by the playback process) over a very short duration and rarely desirable but flutter, which is also a variation in pitch but over a much shorter timeline, can be desirable.
 The flutter causes frequency modulation which results in sidebands (if you modulate the frequency of one signal with another the result will be a sum and difference of sidebands) which are added to the original signal and these will be governed by the flutter rate.
 The flutter effect is perceived as a thickness of the sound and therefore can be very desirable.

 Without a doubt one of the oldest and most potent of all processes – Tape Saturation.

-In the video I explain every feature available on common tape saturators and how to use them to create new sonic textures.
+In the Tape Saturation – what is it and how do you use it video I explain every feature available on common tape saturators and how to use them to create new sonic textures.
 I make sure to ground you in some theory as it is needed to understand the process but I make sure to keep it light and fun.
 I use a keyboard line and run it through two tape saturator plugins.
 I explain how tape saturation works and how to use tape saturation plugins in music production.

 Plugins used in this video: